 The first axial flow jet engine.

-The Avon I have is a Mk 122 which is from a single seater Hawker Hunter aircraft which was started by explosive cartridge.
-It was decommissioned in 1992 with just over 30 hours flight time.
-Weighing at just over a Ton and producing in the range of 10,000 Lbs of thrust this is going to be a fun project.
+The Avon I have is a Mk 12201 (RA.21) which is from a twin seater (side by side) Hawker Hunter aircraft.
+The Avon was decommissioned in 1992 with just over 30 hours flight time, weighing at just over a Ton and producing in the range of 8,000 Lbs of thrust.

 Here’s my Avon at the storage facility, I have to thank my friend, Paul Davidson for his advice on this engine as well as Keith Smith, the nice chap that is selling it.
 As you can see its all bagged up and covered with Silicon beads to absorb the dampness that forms in the bag.
 Cant wait to get it home.